menchelab/ExampleExtension/README.md

     git submodule add https://github.com/<YourGitUsername>/ExampleExtension.git

+    git submodule update --init --recursive

 In this manner, you can easily change your extension while keeping it contained in the testing environment of the VRNetzer backend.
 Whenever you change something in your extension, you can easily commit your changes to your forked ExampleExtension repository.

-<ins>**Tip** </ins>

-If the directory of your submodule is for some reason empty you can use the following command to sync the submodules

-    git submodule sync

-or use

-    git submodule update --init --recursive

 ### Run the VRNetzer with your extension